Kicknee/HealthOnline/README.md

 ![confirmation3](https://github.com/Kicknee/HealthOnline/assets/47301333/650a085b-4912-4aa5-a0e5-71bce2b960a4)
-*Na koniec dostajemy modal z podsumowaniem informacji o nadchodzącej wizyty / Finally, we get a modal with all information about the upcoming visit.*
+*Na koniec dostajemy modal z podsumowaniem informacji o nadchodzącej wizyty / Finally, we get a modal with all the information about the upcoming visit.*

 ---